 Over the course of a month, you can easily lose at the ends what grows out of your scalp, making it seem like your hair doesn’t grow at all.
 A null sum.

-But if you are serious about growing out your hair, you have countless options to protect your vulnerable hair tips from breaking off.
+If you are serious about growing out your hair, you have countless options to protect your vulnerable hair tips from breaking off.

 - Keep your hair tips well moisturized, because dry hair breaks more easily.
 Some ideas for this: